dnokafor/yourfinanceworks/docs/CODE_REVIEW_IMPROVEMENTS.md

 ## 📋 Repository Overview

-This document contains a comprehensive review of the invoice management application codebase with 20 targeted suggestions for improvement.
-The application is a multi-tenant invoice management system built with FastAPI (backend), React/TypeScript (frontend), and React Native (mobile).
+This document contains a comprehensive review of the {APP_NAME} codebase with 20 targeted suggestions for improvement.
+The application is a multi-tenant {APP_NAME} built with FastAPI (backend), React/TypeScript (frontend), and React Native (mobile).

 ## 🔧 Architecture & Performance Improvements